The Bankrate promise

 - Watch out for fees.
 Always ask for a complete schedule of fees before you make a decision, as HSA fees vary greatly among providers.
 There may be maintenance fees, investment fees, paper statement fees and per-transaction charges.
 Some HSAs charge a fee to open the account, obtain, replace or renew a debit card or transfer money from a savings account to an investment account.
 HSAs may also have overdraft fees or nonsufficient funds fees.

-- Inquire about minimum balances.
+- Inquire about minimum balances to open or invest in a HSA.
 Some HSA administrators waive fees if an account meets a balance threshold.
 Ask whether the fee waiver is based on a minimum savings balance or a combined savings and investment balance.
-Ask whether there is a minimum balance requirement to invest the HSA.
 Minimum balance requirements to invest usually range between $500 and $3,000.

 - Compare interest rates.
 Much like a traditional savings account, HSAs offer an opportunity to earn interest.
-However, in the current rate environment, interest rates are less important than fees, which can easily eat up interest earnings.
-But for savers who plan to maintain an HSA as a spending account, rates are something to look at.
+For savers who plan to maintain an HSA as a spending account, rates are something to look at.